the-homeless-god/jest-coverage-lerna-monorepo-action/README.md

 Please make sure to update tests as appropriate.

-Jest Coverage Report action is made with <3 thanks to these wonderful people ([emoji key ✨](https://allcontributors.org/docs/en/emoji-key)):
+Jest coverage lerna monorepo action action is made with <3 thanks to these wonderful people ([emoji key ✨](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->